 Volunteers are very important to providing the best quality of life possible for our long-term chronic care hospital (LTCH) patients at Hebrew Rehabilitation Center (HRC).
-From being a friendly visitor, a wheelchair transporter, bingo caller or “meal mate,” volunteers have endless opportunities to make a patient’s life brighter.
+From being a friendly visitor, to a wheelchair transporter, to a bingo caller or “meal mate,” volunteers have endless opportunities to make a patient’s life brighter.
 But there is another significant role for volunteers, one that can offer immeasurable support and comfort to our patients and their families—that of an end-of-life volunteer.

 Hospice care provides comfort and improves quality of life for many patients, but it is still underutilized even though the Medicare hospice benefit has been available to qualified patients since the early 1980s.

 Hospice is focused on living, not dying explains Hebrew SeniorLife Hospice Care RN

 Reflecting on my first blog where I talked about why I became a hospice nurse, I describe how gratifying it is to care for others at this special and tender part of life—that just being there for patients and their family members means so much to them.
 In turn, I have learned so many important lessons from them about life—what’s important, what is not, and what brings true contentment.